mathematicw/Autonomys-Governance/README.md

 @autonomys/auto-utils

-    signAndSendTx – A utility for signing and sending transactions to the network (although in the current implementation, this function is not used for voting, it is still imported from the SDK).
+    signAndSendTx – A utility for signing and sending transactions to the network.
-    NetworkId – A constant for defining the network (e.g., TA...).
+    NetworkId – A constant for defining the network at Auto-drive API initialization.

 ### **Usage examples:**
 - Example of sending transactions: `examples/node/src/utils/signAndSend.ts`